Speaker presentations will be posted on our web site by October 4th.

 As a result of all of these factors, many states have now established aggressive energy savings goals, pushing programs to achieve and sustain unprecedented savings.
 With these new requirements and goals come a variety of new challenges.

 The ACEEE National Conference on Energy Efficiency as a Resource is specifically designed to focus on the issues related to utility-sector energy efficiency policies and programs.
-We will be bringing together industry leaders once again to discuss the latest developments in the use of energy efficiency as a key resource for meeting customer and utility system needs and for addressing other critical economic and environmental objectives.
-This conference will highlight important advances being made in the design and delivery of customer energy efficiency programs, and in the regulatory mechanisms that help make them possible.
-We will address the many issues facing utilities as they acquire and integrate this resource into their planning and operations.
+We've brought together industry leaders once again to discuss the latest developments in the use of energy efficiency as a key resource for meeting customer and utility system needs and for addressing other critical economic and environmental objectives.
+The conference highlighted important advances being made in the design and delivery of customer energy efficiency programs, and in the regulatory mechanisms that help make them possible.
+We addressed the many issues facing utilities as they acquire and integrate this resource into their planning and operations.

-The objectives of the2013 ACEEE National Conference on Energy Efficiency as a Resource include the following:
+The objectives of the 2013 ACEEE National Conference on Energy Efficiency as a Resource included the following:

 - To provide the latest information on significant state policy initiatives to incorporate energy efficiency as a utility system resource.